 Presentation describes the part of the fetus at the cervical opening (eg, breech, vertex, shoulder).

 An IV infusion of Ringer's lactate may be started, preferably using a large-bore indwelling catheter inserted into a vein in the hand or forearm.
-During a normal labor of 6 to 10 h, women should be given 500 to 1000 mL of this solution.
+During a normal labor of 6 to 10 hours, women should be given 500 to 1000 mL of this solution.
 The infusion prevents dehydration during labor and subsequent hemoconcentration and maintains an adequate circulating blood volume.
 The catheter also provides immediate access for drugs or blood if needed.
 Fluid preloading is valuable if epidural or spinal anesthesia is planned.
+If instrumental or cesarean delivery seems unlikely, women may drink clear liquids.

 Analgesics may be given during labor as needed, but only the minimum amount required for maternal comfort should be given because analgesics cross the placenta and may depress the neonate’s breathing.
 Neonatal toxicity can occur because after the umbilical cord is cut, the neonate, whose metabolic and excretory processes are immature, clears the transferred drug much more slowly by liver metabolism or by urinary excretion.
 Preparation for and education about childbirth lessen anxiety.

-If epidural injection is inadequate or if IV administration is preferred, fentanyl (100 mcg) or morphine sulfate (up to 10 mg) given IV q 60 to 90 min is commonly used.
+If epidural injection is inadequate or if IV administration is preferred, fentanyl (100 mcg) or morphine sulfate (up to 10 mg) given IV every 60 to 90 minutes is commonly used.
 These opioids provide good analgesia with only a small total dose.
-If toxicity results, respiration is supported, and naloxone 0.01 mg/kg can be given IM, IV, sc, or endotracheally to the neonate as a specific antagonist.
-Naloxone may be repeated in 1 to 2 min as needed based on the neonate’s response.
-Clinicians should check the neonate 1 to 2 h after the initial dosing with naloxone because the effects of the earlier dose abate.
+If neonatal toxicity results, respiration is supported, and naloxone 0.01 mg/kg can be given IM, IV, subcutaneously, or endotracheally to the neonate as a specific antagonist.
+Naloxone may be repeated in 1 to 2 minutes as needed based on the neonate’s response.
+Clinicians should check the neonate 1 to 2 hours after the initial dosing with naloxone because the effects of the earlier dose abate.

 If fentanyl or morphine provides insufficient analgesia, an additional dose of the opioid or another analgesic method should be used rather than the so-called synergistic drugs (eg, promethazine), which have no antidote.
 (These drugs are actually additive, not synergistic.)
 Synergistic drugs are still sometimes used because they lessen nausea due to the opioid; doses should be small.

 Fetal status must be monitored during labor.
 The main parameters are baseline fetal heart rate (HR) and fetal HR variability, particularly how they change in response to uterine contractions and fetal movement.
-Because interpretation of fetal HR can be subjective, certain parameters have been defined (see Table: Fetal Monitoring Definitions).
+Because interpretation of fetal HR can be subjective, certain parameters have been defined (see table Fetal Monitoring Definitions Fetal Monitoring Definitions ).

-Several patterns are recognized; they are classified into 3 tiers (categories ), which usually correlate with the acid–base status of the fetus:
+Several patterns are recognized; they are classified into 3 tiers (categories [1 Fetal monitoring reference Labor consists of a series of rhythmic, involuntary or medically induced contractions of the uterus that result in effacement (thinning and shortening) and dilation of the uterine cervix.
+The... read more ]), which usually correlate with the acid–base status of the fetus:

 A normal pattern strongly predicts normal fetal acid-base status at the time of observation.
 This pattern has all of the following characteristics: